GET 2017 COVERAGE

 If you have insurance from a job (or a family member’s job), you're considered covered under the health care law and don’t have to pay the penalty that uninsured people must pay.

-Reporting your job-based insurance If you had job-based health insurance in 2015, you’ll need to report that you had coverage on your federal tax return.
+Reporting your job-based insurance.
+If you have job-based health insurance, you’ll need to report that you had coverage on your federal tax return.
 You may get Form 1095-B or 1095-C in the mail.

 Enrolled in coverage through the SHOP Marketplace?
 The SHOP Marketplace doesn’t provide 1095 tax forms.
-For questions about your 1095 tax forms, contact your employer or your insurance company for assistance.
+Contact your employer or your insurance company for assistance.

 If you have job-based coverage, you might be able to change to a Marketplace plan.
 But you probably won’t qualify for a premium tax credit or other savings.
 As long as the job-based plan is considered affordable and meets minimum standards, you won’t qualify for savings.
 Most job-based plans meet these standards.